zorinalexey/cloud-castle-http-request/README.en.md

 ---

 ## 🚦 Performance & Security
-- Use HTTPS for cookies and sessions.
+- Use HTTPS for working with cookies and sessions.
 - Do not store sensitive data in cookies.
 - Disable detailed errors in production.
 - Use static analysis and test coverage to improve quality.